CSE-UNR/CS333-activity5/README.md

 Refactor your bookstore system.
 It should still allow a user to manage an inventory of books and customers' book wishlists, with the added functionality of ringing customer up.

 ### Requirements
-- A user should be able to check on whether books on the customer's wishlist are in the inventory.
 - If a book in the current transaction is on the customer's wishlist, it should be removed from the wishlist after the transaction is completed.
 - Books in the current transaction should be removed from inventory after the transaction is completed.
 - Include unit and integration tests.